carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

   * separate creation of classes from linking instances
   * create A
   * create B
-  * something else passes B to A
+  * something else passes or __injects__ B into A

+# Dependency Injection
+Goal: using capabilities from another object should be almost as easy as calling a method in your object
-* You do not need a framework for that...
+* You do not (necessarily) need a framework for that...